 The current watermill was built in 1755 and remained a working mill until 1965, when lack of manpower stopped production.

 Sacrewell Mill re-opened in July 2015 after a £1.8m restoration and conservation project part funded by the Heritage Lottery Funded.
 We have conserved and restored the building and unlocked the stories and memories of people who lived and worked in the mill to boost the agricultural education facilities already in place at Sacrewell.
+Watch this Youtube video for an explanation of our mill uses water power to turn grain into flour.

 Contact us to arrange a private tour or take your own time to explore its four-floors, nooks and crannies.
 A virtual tour is available on the first floor for those who are unable to reach the top.